-NOTE: The LTO3-060 tape drive can compress data which may allow it to write more data to the same amount of tape.
-Compression also increases the performance of the data transfers from or to the SCSI bus.
+NOTE: The LT03-060 SAS tape drive can compress data which may allow it to write more data to the same amount of tape.
+Compression also increases the performance of the data transfers.
 The data compression is drive dependent and cannot be set from the front panel or the Remote Management Unit.
 Your backup application package may also have information on compression.